New year, new stimulant? You bet!

 Common sense dictates that you should never be injecting this or any related compound!

-Proprietary blends with these stimulants are bad for everyone
+Proprietary blends with stimulants are bad for consumers

-If we can’t know our ideal doses, and the various products all have differing doses, it ultimately puts the consumer in a more dangerous situation than necessary.
-We implore any supplement company to fully disclose the stimulant amounts on their labels, and at the very least, allow us to disclose them online on PricePlow for our like-minded readers.
+If we can’t know our ideal doses, and the various products all have differing doses, it ultimately puts the consumer in a more speculative situation than necessary.
+We always encourage supplement brands to fully disclose the stimulant amounts on their labels, and at the very least, allow us to disclose them online on PricePlow for our like-minded readers.

-All in all, if using one of these products, assessing tolerance by using half of a serving of any product containing DMHA is the best way to see how it works for you.
+All in all, if using one of these products, assessing tolerance by using half of a serving is a smart way to see how it works for you.
 Wear a heart rate monitor.
 Take your blood pressure.
 Be cautious, smart, and get a doctor’s approval.

 As interesting as these studies are, they might eventually spell bad news for supplement companies using the 2-amino-6 version.